The Ratio1 Smart Contracts Ecosystem

 A limit on how many R1 tokens they are willing to pay per license (maxAcceptedTokenPerLicense).

-A signed message (“invoice UUID”, plus a usdMintLimit) from an authorized signer.
+A signed message (“invoice UUID”, plus a usdMintLimit and VAT percentage) from an authorized signer.

 Contract checks the signature is valid (and not previously used).